splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

       - Yes, if you want to sync project metadata (such as labels), or if you need to obtain metrics from monitored projects of a scoping project

    *  - ``serviceusage.services.use``
-      - Yes, if you want to enable the use of a quota from the project where metrics are stored
+      - Yes, if you want to activate the use of a quota from the project where metrics are stored

    *  - ``spanner.instances.list``
-      - Yes, if the Spanner service is enabled
+      - Yes, if the Spanner service is activated

    *  - ``storage.buckets.list``
-      - Yes, if the Spanner service is enabled
+      - Yes, if the Spanner service is activated

 .. _gcp-two: